Pehr Evind Svinhufvud

+From December 1917, Svinhufvud was the first head of government of independent Finland as Chairman of the Senate.
+He led the White government during the Finnish Civil War while Mannerheim led their armies.
+After the war, he served as Finland's first temporary head of state with the title of Regent during the project to establish a German-aligned monarchy in the country, until late 1918 when he stepped down in favour of Mannerheim.
+He later served as Prime Minister from 1930 to 1931, before being elected to the presidency.
+As president, he was notable for putting an end to the Mäntsälä rebellion.

 As a conservative and nationalist who was strong in his opposition to communism and the Left in general, Svinhufvud did not become a President embraced by all the people, although as the amiable Ukko-Pekka ("Old Man Pekka"), he did enjoy wide popularity.
-Svinhufvud's sharp line as a defender of Finland's legal rights during the period of autonomy was especially valued from the 1920s until the end of the World War II, unlike in later decades.
+Svinhufvud's sharp line as a defender of Finland's legal rights during the period under Russian rule was especially valued in the early years of independence until the end of the World War II, unlike in later decades.
 Ever since communism and the Soviet Union collapsed in the early 1990s, appreciation of Svinhufvud has begun to increase.

 Family background and early life

-Pehr Evind Svinhufvud af Qvalstad was born in Sääksmäki.
-He was the son of Pehr Gustaf Svinhufvud af Qvalstad, a sea captain, and Olga von Becker.
+Pehr Evind Svinhufvud af Qvalstad was born in Sääksmäki in to a Finnish noble family.
+He was the son of Pehr Gustaf Svinhufvud af Qvalstad II, a sea captain, and Olga von Becker.
 His father drowned at sea off Greece in 1863, when Pehr Evind was only two years old.
 He spent his early childhood at the home of his paternal grandfather, Per Gustaf Svinhufvud af Qvalstad (a provincial treasurer of Häme), at Rapola, where the family had lived for five generations.
 The Svinhufvuds (literally translated as "Swine-head") are a Finland-Swedish noble family tracing their history back to Dalarna, Sweden.
 Pehr Gustaf Svinhufvud af Qvalstad, an army lieutenant in the reign of Charles XII, had moved from there to Rapola after the Great Northern War.
 The family had been ennobled in Sweden in 1574, and it was also introduced to the Finnish House of Nobility in 1818.
 Rapola was sold when his grandfather shot himself in 1866, and Svinhufvud moved to Helsinki with his mother and his sister.

 He attended the Swedish-language high school in Helsinki.
 In 1878, at the age of 16, he enrolled at the Imperial Alexander University of Helsinki.
 There he gained a Bachelor's degree in 1881, and then completed a Master of Arts degree in 1882; his main subjects being Finnish, Russian and Scandinavian History.
 After this, he took a Master of Laws degree, graduating in 1886.
 In 1889, Svinhufvud married Alma (Ellen) Timgren (1869–1953).
 They had six children, Yngve (1890–1991), Ilmo Gretel (1892–1969), Aino Mary (1893–1980), Eino (1896–1938), Arne (1904–1942), and Veikko (1908–1969).